New Martinsville is a small river town with growing events

 Several miles to larger cities like Wheeling and Pittsburgh

 Residents have to drive for several miles to reach larger cities.
 Wheeling is about 35 miles away, under an hour along state Route 2.
 Parkersburg and Williamstown are about an hour south and border the Mid-Ohio Valley Regional Airport.
-"We fly there on a good basis," says Feldmeier, although he notes that the airport only offers flights that transfer through Charlotte Douglas International Airport.
+"We fly [out of] there on a good basis," says Feldmeier, although he notes that the airport only offers flights that transfer through Charlotte Douglas International Airport.
 For bigger cities, Pittsburgh is less than two hours away, and Charleston is two hours away.

 Pittsburgh splits the Ohio River at The Point into the Allegheny and Monongahela River.